West Melbourne - Residential

 West Melbourne - Residential lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-West Melbourne - Residential's population is around 9,318 as of Nov 2025.
-This reflects an increase of 1,872 people since the 2021 Census, which reported a population of 7,446 people.
-The change is inferred from the estimated resident population of 9,301 from the ABS as of June 2024 and an additional 84 validated new addresses since the Census date.
-This level of population equates to a density ratio of 11,363 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-West Melbourne - Residential's 25.1% growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 77.7% of overall population gains during recent periods.
+West Melbourne - Residential's population was around 9,515 as of Feb 2026, indicating a growth of 2,069 people (27.8%) since the 2021 Census which reported a population of 7,446.
+This increase is inferred from the estimated resident population of 9,301 in June 2024 and an additional 102 validated new addresses since the Census date.
+The population density was 11,603 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
+This growth exceeded the national average (9.9%) and state levels, marking West Melbourne - Residential as a growth leader in the region.
+Overseas migration contributed approximately 77.7% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population